yock/solid/interface-segregation/readme.md

 # Interface Segregation

-Dependencies should not be force on objects that do not use them.
+Dependencies should not be forced on objects that do not use them.